 Electric scooters and ridesharing scooter programs may be relatively new, but the mishaps and accidents that occur with electric scooter use are not.
 As more and more of these eco-friendly transportation vehicles hit our city streets due to ridesharing efforts, we are bound to see an uptick in the number of electric scooter accidents.
-If you have been hurt as a scooter rider or by a scooter rider, contact our personal injury attorney now to discuss the details of your case with our compassionate legal team.
+If you have been hurt as a scooter rider or by a scooter rider, contact our personal injury lawyer now to discuss the details of your case with our compassionate legal team.

 Scooter riders may be thrilled at the easy availability of rideshare scooters, and it’s easy to see why.
 They are fun, relatively simple to use, and inexpensive to rent.
 Users simply log on to an app to find a scooter available, activate it, and pay for their rides—all in one fell swoop.
 As convenient as it is, however, city officials and those opposed to scooter ridesharing say that parking issues, areas designated for riding scooters and docking them, and liability for accidents are all major issues.
 The dangers that arise with scooter use include: